Qsub quick overview

 lib.std.Label(qubits=0, registers=1)

-There are some parametric Op
+There are some parametric Ops that take another Op as their argument.

 Inverse

-returns inverse of a given unitary operation.
+Inverse returns inverse of a given unitary operation.

 from quri_parts.qsub.lib import std